-FEMA's Community Emergency Response Team (CERT) is an additional resource available to responders.
+FEMA's Community Emergency Response Team (CERT)

 Historically, volunteers have been involved in wildlife recovery and rehabilitation activities.
 The following two organizations have become recognized experts in oiled bird rehabilitation and most likely will be called upon to assist in this activity if there is a significant impact to birds and wildlife.
 A one-day workshop provided by either of these organizations gives an individual an introduction to rehabilitation procedures, allowing them to offer their future services (as volunteers or part-time staff) to a Qualified Wildlife Rehabilitator (QWR) during a spill involving wildlife.